-Alphecca is a stream member of the Ursa Major Moving Group (Collinder 285), a stellar association that includes most of the bright stars of the Big Dipper – Alioth, Mizar and Alcor, Phecda, Merak and Megrez – as well as Menkalinan in the constellation Auriga, Skat in Aquarius, Adhafera in Leo, Gamma Leporis in Lepus, Beta Serpentis in Serpens, and Zeta Boötis in Boötes.
+Alphecca is an outlying member of the Ursa Major Moving Group (Collinder 285), a stellar association that includes most of the bright stars of the Big Dipper – Alioth, Mizar and Alcor, Phecda, Merak and Megrez – as well as Menkalinan in the constellation Auriga, Skat in Aquarius, Adhafera in Leo, Gamma Leporis in Lepus, Beta Serpentis in Serpens, and Zeta Boötis in Boötes.
 The stars in the Ursa Major association share common velocities in space and are believed to have formed in the same molecular cloud about 300 million years ago.

 Alphecca is one of the 15 Behenian fixed stars, which were believed to have special astrological power for one or more planets in the Middle Ages.
 Medieval astrologers associated each of the stars with a plant and gemstone and used these in rituals to draw out the stars’ influence.
 Alphecca was associated with topaz and rosemary and linked with the planets Mars and Venus.